 - For Vitamix: Start on Variable Speed 1.
 Turn the machine on and slowly increase to Variable Speed 10/High and blend about 30-45 seconds or until smooth OR use the Smoothie Setting.

 - All done!
 Now take a photo, rate it, and share your accomplishments! 🙂 Tag @BlenderBabes & #BlenderBabes

-HEALTH BENEFITS & FUN FACTS SPINACH
+HEALTH BENEFITS OF SPINACH

-- Catherine de Medici, wife of King Henry II so loved spinach that she always made sure she had cooks who could prepare it especially for her.
+- Catherine de Medici, wife of King Henry II loved spinach so much, that she always made sure she had cooks who could prepare it especially for her.